arrudagates/PTBRi/ptbr_definitions.md

 se a não é menor que 1
 se a é maior ou igual a 1
 se a é menor ou igual a 1

+se a é 1 e b é 2
+se a é 1 ou b é 2
 ```

 ## Else